 Soulard Farmers Market is the oldest and best known farmers market in the St. Louis area.
 It's been a landmark in the Soulard neighborhood for nearly 200 years.
 The market attracts a wide variety of farmers and merchants selling everything from local produce, to spices and cheeses, to purses and sunglasses.

 Soulard Farmers Market is located at 730 Carroll Street.
-That's near the intersection of South 7th Street and Lafayette Avenue, just south of downtown St.
+That's near the intersection of South 7th Street and Lafayette Avenue, just south of downtown St. Louis.

 Check their website for current hours.

 Soulard Market certainly has variety.
 You'll find all kinds of fruits and vegetables, both locally grown and shipped in from around the world.
 There are also meats, cheeses, spices, breads, and donuts.
 The market also has non-food items including flowers, plants, jewelry, sunglasses, rugs and more.
 There's even a pet shop if you're looking for a loving animal to take home.